Broadband Funding under the American Recovery and Reinvestment Act of 2009 (ARRA)

 - Maintain a written code of conduct;

 - Follow government contract cost principles;

 - Meet certain record retention and reporting obligations.

-In addition, contracts as well as loans and grants funded by ARRA are subject to a number of additional restrictions, including rigid oversight mechanisms and audit exposure, conflict of interest rules, "Buy American" restrictions and mandatory disclosure obligations for federal grantees that uncover "credible evidence" of fraud and other wrongdoing in connection with the receipt or use of ARRA funds.
+In addition, contracts as well as loans and grants funded by ARRA are subject to a number of additional restrictions, including rigid oversight mechanisms and audit exposure, conflict of interest rules, "Buy American" restrictions, and mandatory disclosure obligations for federal grantees that uncover "credible evidence" of fraud and other wrongdoing in connection with the receipt or use of ARRA funds.

-A BTOP or BIP awardee must ensure that its policies, practices and procedures conform with all of these various obligations, and Wiley Rein can assist with this effort.
-The firm's team of experts includes a former NTIA Administrator, a former RUS Administrator and other experienced practitioners who are well versed with the requirements of BTOP, BIP and the ARRA.
-Wiley Rein routinely advises federal contractors and funding recipients-both large and small-on meeting their obligations when doing business with the federal government.
+A BTOP or BIP awardee must ensure that its policies, practices, and procedures conform with all of these various obligations, and Wiley Rein can assist with this effort.
+The firm's team of experts includes a former NTIA Administrator, a former RUS Administrator and other experienced practitioners who are well versed in the requirements of BTOP, BIP, and the ARRA.
+Wiley Rein routinely advises federal contractors and funding recipients—both large and small—on meeting their obligations when doing business with the federal government.
 In addition, the firm frequently counsels clients regarding environmental issues and performs compliance audits for contractors and awardees of all sizes, in all industries, to ensure that their business systems and internal controls meet all applicable contract and funding requirements.

 In some respects, getting an award under BTOP and BIP was the easy part.
 Now comes the even more challenging part, as BTOP and BIP awardees work to comply with the terms of their award and navigate the complicated rubric of government rules and regulations.
 Wiley Rein can help, and we welcome the opportunity to do so.

 New COPPA Rule Expands Children's Online Privacy Protections